 Contributed presentations in lecture format are also invited as an alternative to poster presentations.
 However, since conference attendees have preferred poster presentations in the past, poster presentations are encouraged over contributed lectures.
 A lecture format involves a 10-minute oral presentation with an additional 5 minutes for discussion.
 Each contributor must submit a title and a brief abstract not to exceed 1,500 characters, included blank spaces.
 Acceptance of abstracts for contributed presentations will be based on compatibility with the conference themes and space in the parallel sessions (with priority given to minisymposia and posters).
 Please submit contributed presentations in lecture format using the Conference Management System.

-Deadline for submission of contributed abstracts in lecture format: August 22, 2018
+Final deadline for submission of contributed abstracts in lecture format: September 5, 2018 (no additional extensions)